Why Reshape exists

 How it’s built

 The privacy page spells out exactly what leaves the device.
+Short version: your name, email, and raw HealthKit records never do.

 Who makes it